AdrianKlessa/SteamScout/README.md

 Due to heavy reliance on a local database, the app greatly benefits from using an SSD.
 Full Text Search and indexing on queried columns is used to reduce search delays.

-By default, the frontend is available at `http://localhost:7860`.
-The port can be changed in the Dockerfile (make sure to map the port when starting up the container as well)
+By default, the frontend is available on the host machine at `http://localhost:7860`.
+The port can be changed by [modifying the run command](https://docs.docker.com/network/#published-ports) when starting up the container.

 ### Unit tests